 Apache Cassandra is popular all over the world.
 The database management system is used by lots of large companies and is designed for dealing with big data.
-But if you’re thinking about switching or want to try a different approach, these five alternatives to Cassandra are worth considering.
+But if you’re thinking about switching or want to try a different approach, these six alternatives to Cassandra are worth considering.

 What is Cassandra and what alternatives are there?

+Apache Cassandra is one of the most successful column-oriented NoSQL databases in the world.
+Released in 2008, the open-source solution is used by major companies such as Apple, Netflix, Spotify and X (formerly Twitter) and it has its own query language CQL (Cassandra Query Language).
+The primary purpose of the database management system is the storage and management of large volumes of data.
 Apache Cassandra scores particularly well with its horizontal scalability, which can expand to accommodate increasing volumes of data.
 The system is extremely reliable, thanks to the use of multiple nodes, which lend themselves to the overall flexibility of the database.
 While the speed of the solution makes it superior to many other databases, the database does have some disadvantages.

 MongoDB—The best option for large amounts of data